nietras/nietras.github.io/_posts/2025-05-16-windows-short-path-names.md

 Below is an example showing box plots including all samples as dots for a regression model with different "levels".
-The box plots are interactive and when pointing on a singular dot the image for that sample will be shown on the right, usually, but not here since if the path is too long (> 260 chars) the browser won't show it.
+The box plots are interactive and when pointing on a singular dot (an "minimum" outlier) the image for that sample will be shown on the right, usually, but not here since if the path is too long (> 260 chars) the browser won't show it.

 ![]({{ site.baseurl }}/images/2025-05-windows-short-path-names/example-boxplot-outlier-image.png)